NoridelHerron/NoridelHerron/README.md

 ## 🚧 Projects

-🔹 **Superscalar CPU – In Progress** (Private)

-This project explores instruction-level parallelism through dual-issue execution, advanced hazard detection, and modular stage design.
-All major components are integrated; stall logic, branching, and flushing are in development.
-Test coverage across modules ranges from 20K to 100K randomized cases.
+**Superscalar CPU – Completed to Scope** (Private) Explores instruction-level parallelism through dual-issue execution, advanced hazard detection, and modular stage design.
+All major components are integrated and verified with 20K–100K randomized test cases.
+Since I’ve implemented branching in previous CPU designs, I chose to pause before adding it here and instead focus on refactoring for reuse in future work, including my capstone.

-🔹 **LearnToBuildCPU – Refactor Project – In Progress** (Private)

-A clean, modular, and **tri-language (VHDL + Verilog + System Verilog)** redesign of my pipelined CPU.
-Will be designed for learners and contributors, this project includes guided tasks, documentation, and test infrastructure.
-It is currently private while undergoing internal refactoring and IP review.
+**LearnToBuildCPU – Refactor Project** – In Progress (Private) A clean, modular, and tri-language (VHDL, Verilog, SystemVerilog) redesign of my pipelined CPU.
+Includes guided tasks, documentation, and test infrastructure for learners and contributors.
+Currently private while undergoing refactoring and IP review.

-🔹 **Pipelined RISC-V CPU in VHDL – Completed**

-This is the original CPU project that seeded both the Superscalar and LearnToBuildCPU refactor efforts.
-It implements a full 5-stage Harvard pipeline (IF, ID, EX, MEM, WB), with working hazard detection, stalling/forwarding logic, and control flow via jump and branch instructions.
+**Pipelined RISC-V CPU in VHDL** – Completed Implements a 5-stage Harvard pipeline (IF, ID, EX, MEM, WB) with hazard detection, stalling/forwarding logic, and jump/branch control.
+Verified with 5,000+ randomized test cases.
+This design served as the foundation for my later superscalar and refactor projects.

-Most modules were functionally verified using 5,000+ randomized test cases, especially the ALU, ex stage, and more.
-At the system level, this CPU currently supports a core subset of RISC-V instructions: R-type, I-type (immediate), load, branch (BEQ), and jump.

-This project reflects my foundational knowledge in RTL and computer architecture.
-The instruction coverage and modular clarity will be significantly expanded in the LearnToBuildCPU refactor project, which builds on this system as a reusable and educational platform.

 ---